 There is a lot to unpack there, especially for someone who admitted he believed in God for the first time only 2 weeks earlier.
 Consider that while we can certainly be forgiven for all these things, if we truly give our hearts to the Lord, the above actions would not be possible (going forward).

-We will encounter the let go and let God crowd in our walks.
-They would see us relieved of all worry and forsake accountability.
-While there is some truth to be gleaned from that statement, it is not a verse in the Bible (which does not automatically make it wrong) and can be misused.
+We will encounter the ‘prosperity’ crowd in our walks.
+They would see us relieved of all worry and forsake accountability and chastening.
+While there is some truth to be gleaned from the idea of prosperity, it is not a promise in the Bible (which does not automatically make it wrong) but we will often hear it being misused.

 Now faith is the assurance of things hoped for, the conviction of things not seen.
 (Hebrews 11:1)